-The Bureau of Labor Statistics (BLS) issues its most recent ten-year employment projections for the nation every two years.
+Beginning in 2019, the Bureau of Labor Statistics (BLS) will issue its most recent ten-year employment projections for the nation every year.
 These long-term projections are the agency’s most sought-after data other than unemployment rates.

 For more information on the ten-year projections, please see the BLS Employment Projections News Releases.

 Education and Training Data that Matches BLS National Projections

 The BLS also provides education and training data to assist workforce planners in better determining the education and training that individuals typically need to qualify for employment in an occupation.
 BLS' research into this area resulted in using the new classification system.